gopinath21CS212/QRCode-generator/README.md

 3.save it in image

-Thus a png file qith qr code for the data inputted qill be generated
+Thus a png file with qr code for the data inputted will be generated